Jeff Dorenfeld, Founder Emeritus

-Jeff Dorenfeld, founder emeritus of the Berklee Popular Music Institute, taught in Berklee's Music Business/Management Department, Jeff Dorenfeld has more than 15 years experience in higher education and more than 30 years experience in the music industry.
-During his tenure at Berklee, Dorenfeld has won several educator awards, including the Best Online College Course Award, granted by the University Continuing Education Association in 2008 for a concert touring course he coauthored.
+Jeff Dorenfeld, founder emeritus of the Berklee Popular Music Institute, taught in Berklee's Music Business/Management Department for 26 years before his retirement in 2022.
+During his tenure at Berklee, Dorenfeld won several educator awards, including the Best Online College Course Award, granted by the University Continuing Education Association in 2008 for a concert touring course he coauthored.
 As faculty adviser for Berklee's student-run record label, Heavy Rotation Records, he negotiated a recording contract with Epic/Sony Records—the first-ever college label and major label collaboration.
 The contract established the Epic scholarship for Music Business/Management majors at Berklee.
-In 2011, Jeff established the Berklee/Lollapalooza scholarships, associated with the Lollapalooza festivals in the U.S., Chile, and Brazil, and in 2015 founded BPMI.
+In 2011, Dorenfeld established the Berklee/Lollapalooza scholarships, associated with the Lollapalooza festivals in the U.S., Chile, and Brazil, and in 2015 founded BPMI.

 Following nearly a decade of experience in the music industry, Morgan Milardo joined BPMI in early 2019.
 After graduating with a degree in music business from the University of Massachusetts, Lowell, Milardo worked in creative licensing in the Film and TV Department at Sony/ATV Music Publishing in Los Angeles.
 From this position, she transitioned into a role at Harmonix Music Systems, where she focused on music licensing for successful video game franchises such as Rock Band and Dance Central, among many other cutting-edge new media projects.

 Milardo has spent years managing and touring with independent bands, focusing her attention on artist development, branding, content distribution, and marketing strategy.
-Most recently, she developed and taught multiple music business courses at the University of Massachusetts, Lowell.
+She redesigned and instructed multiple music business courses at the University of Massachusetts, Lowell.